5k3105/Trans-Player-Desktop/README.md

 Japanese transcript resources:
 Anime: http://kitsunekko.net/

 Drama: http://jpsubbers.x10.mx/Japanese-Subtitles/

 ![ScreenShot](2015-02-28_210645.png)

 You can jump around the video by clicking on a line in the Transcript list (center).
 While the video is playing, the current transcript line is highlighted, following along with the video.

 When you double click a Transcript line it will appear in the box 'Lookup Line'.
 From there you can mouse over the words while holding down SHIFT and it will look them up.
-This feature is forked from the Yomichan project, an Anki plugin.
+This feature is forked from the Yomichan project (https://github.com/FooSoft/yomichan), an Anki plugin.

 When looking a word up in the dictionary, click the icon next to the correct definition to save it into the Definitions panel.